Hackitect7/devops-cheat-sheet/CONTRIBUTING.md

 # Contributing to DevOps Cheat Sheet

+## Contributors & Acknowledgements

+We deeply appreciate the contributions of everyone involved in this project.

+- **Ebangha Ebane** — Original creator of the DevOps cheat sheet that inspired this repository.
+- **Aleksei Polovinkin** — Expanding and maintaining the cheat sheet, adding examples and new sections.

+Feel free to share and use this resource — it’s a collective effort for the DevOps community.

+---

 🎉 Thanks for your interest in contributing to this project!
 This guide will help you make your first contribution smoothly.